32 Fur-Tastic Jobs Working With Animals — And How to Land One

 32 Jobs for Working with Animals

-9 Animal Jobs That Require at Least a Bachelor’s Degree
+9 Animal Jobs That Need a Bachelor’s Degree

 1. Veterinarian

-Veterinarians have important jobs and help us make smart decisions to keep our dogs, cats, birds, lizards, rodents, and even fish happy and healthy, and they treat them for their illnesses and injuries when tragedy strikes.
+Veterinarians help keep our dogs, cats, birds, lizards, rodents, and even fish happy and healthy, and they treat them for their illnesses and injuries when tragedy strikes.

 Like medical doctors, vets can range from general practitioners to highly specialized medical providers, like those who focus on cancer or heart disease.